ceph/ceph/README.md

 	mkdir build
 	cd build
-	cmake [options] /path/to/ceph/src/dir
+	cmake [options] ..
 	make

-(Note that /path/to/ceph/src/dir can be in the tree and out of the tree)
+This assumes you make your build dir a subdirectory of the ceph.git checkout.
+If you put it elsewhere, just replace .. above with a correct path to the checkout.

 Dependencies
 ------------